 Why is ischemic heart disease compensated by the VA?

 VA disability compensates veterans with ischemic heart disease who were exposed to Agent Orange in the Vietnam War or Korean War.
 Agent Orange caused dozens of life-threatening impairments the VA now grants disbility for.
 Agent Orange is a major factor in many ischemic heart disease VA Disability benefits claims.
-Many veterans filing ischemic heart disease VA Disability benefits claims have had diabetes, coronary artery disease, or atherosclerosis for years.
+Many veterans filing ischemic heart disease VA Disability benefits claims have had diabetes, coronary artery disease, hypertension, or atherosclerosis for years.
 Even if those impairments have not yet been rated by the VA you may still be entitled to ischemic heart disease VA disability benefits.

 I was denied VA disability for ischemic heart disease.
 Should I appeal?

 Yes!
 Every day many are veterans are unjustly denied ischemic heart disease VA disability benefits.
 Many veterans are winning their VA disability appeals for ischemic heart disease that were previously wrongly denied.
 Our suggestion is to contact an experienced veterans benefits lawyer for free.
 Remember, the VA will have an attorney, shouldn’t you?
 The call is free.
 The consultation is free!
 Most importantly Woods and Woods only gets paid if we win your case!
 No recovery, no fee!
 Call now (866) 232-5777 or click here.